1mackenziekyle/cover-letters/README.md

 # How to use:

-Requires: Python, Node.js, Robocorp VS Code Extension
+Requires that you have Python, Node.js, Robocorp VS Code Extension, Bash installed.

 - Copy this repository
 - make a new folder called /input